-AUDITOR'S INDEPENDENCE DECLARATION UNDER S 307C OF THE CORPORATIONS ACT 2001 TO THE DIRECTORS OF COMPASSION AUSTRALIA
+AUDITOR'S INDEPENDENCE DECLARATION UNDER SECTION 307C OF THE CORPORATIONS ACT 2001 AND S 60.40 OF THE AUSTRALIAN CHARITIES AND NOT-FOR-PROFITS COMMISSION ACT 2012

+TO THE DIRECTORS OF COMPASSION AUSTRALIA

-I declare that, to the best of my knowledge and belief, for the year ended 30 June 2014 there has been:
+I declare that, to the best of my knowledge and belief, during the year ended 30 June 2015 there has been:

-- i. no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.
+- 1. no contraventions of the auditor independence requirements as set out in the Corporations Act 2001; and - 2. no contravention of any applicable code of professional conduct in relation to the audit.